open-AIMS/docker-example/README.md

 commit the change to your README and push it.
 This last option is more laborious, but most definitely ideal if your collaborators only want to have access to your code.

+**NB:** Binder is free, amazing, but limited in what it can offer.
+There's limitation to usage and RAM to run a container, so projects that require more system memory to install libraries or run analyses may not work.
+See more detailed info about Binder limitations [here](https://mybinder.readthedocs.io/en/latest/faq.html).

 ## Acknowledgements

 We would like to thank Drs [Daniel Falster](https://danielfalster.com/) and